-Of all the many factors that affect your retirement income (inflation, your rate of return on savings and investments, your retirement date, taxes, spending, part-time earnings, Social Security, pensions, etc.) there is ONE that you have the most control over.
+Many factors can affect your retirement income: inflation, rate of return on savings and investments, your retirement date, taxes, spending, part-time earnings, Social Security, and pensions if any.

 - Last year’s tax return